Triangle

 • Guest speakers

 Each module is supported by a two-day intensive teaching session, held at the University of Nottingham.
-These sessions usually take place in January and June.
+These sessions usually take place on weekends in January and June.
 Students have the opportunity to enhance their understanding through traditional face-to-face teaching, including lectures, seminars and workshops.
 These will be delivered by a dedicated team of academic staff from the University of Nottingham, with key sessions also presented by leading guest lecturers from professional practice and international institutions.

 The intensive teaching sessions constitute an important element of the programme, helping to ensure it is of the same high quality as the school's full-time programmes.
 Students are strongly encouraged to attend, although this is not mandatory for obtaining a qualification.